FAQ

 Where’s your legal mumbo-jumbo?

-Our dialect training downloads contain a document (.pdf file) and a number of sound files (.mp3 files).
-The document describes how to do the accent.
+Our dialect training materials contain written guidance and tons of sound files, all playable online from your computer, tablet, or phone.
+The written material describes how to do the accent.
 Each one is divided into separate sections under the headings:

 I. History and Social Context, II.
 Sound Placement, III.
 Intonation Pattern, IV.
 Helpful Hints, V. Sound Substitutions, VI.
 Alternate Pronunciations, and VII.
 Additional Practice Material.
 The “additional material” includes listings of plays that require the accent and a list of films, TV shows and other recordings that might serve as additional listening samples.